JarrenToh/Wine-Supplychain-Blockchain/README.md

   7. refundRetailer: This function is used to refund a retailer for a returned product.
 It takes in the productId parameter and requires that the current owner is the sender.
 The function transfers the product price to the previous owner of the product and emits the refundWine event.

   8. dispatchWineToRetailer: This function is used to dispatch wine to a retailer.
-It takes in the productId, newDisbatchDate, retailerAddress, and retailerContractAddress parameters and requires that the product is "ready to ship" and the current contract address is the Wholesaler contract.
+It takes in the productId, newDispatchDate, retailerAddress, and retailerContractAddress parameters and requires that the product is "ready to ship" and the current contract address is the Wholesaler contract.
 The function sets the previousOwner and previousContractAddress of the product to the current owner and contract address respectively, and sets the currentContractAddress of the product to the retailerContractAddress parameter.
 It also updates the currentLocation of the product with the new dispatch date, and sets the received status of the product to false.
 Finally, the currentOwner of the product is set to the retailerAddress parameter, and the dispatchWine event is emitted.

 ### Retailer.sol